iqtree/iqtree.github.io/doc/molevol.md

 >**NOTE**: `-spp` is recommended for typical analysis. `-q` is unrealistic and `-sp` is very parameter-rich.
 One can also perform all three analyses and compare e.g. the BIC scores to determine the best-fit partition model.

-IQ-TREE supports RAxML-style and NEXUS partition input file.
-An example NEXUS partition file:

-    #nexus
-    begin sets;
-        charset part1 = 1-100;
-        charset part2 = 101-384;
-        charpartition mine = HKY+G:part1, GTR+I+G:part2;
-    end;

-This file contains a  `SETS` block with
- `CharSet` and  `CharPartition` commands to specify individual genes and the partition, respectively.

 Please now download a [DNA alignment](data/turtle_nt.phy) originally analysed to study the phylogenetic position of Turtle within Reptiles ([Chiari et al., 2012]).
 This question was highly debatable some 6 years ago.

 First, we will perform an analysis with single model (no partitions) where branch supports are assessed with SH-aLRT and UFBoot:

-    iqtree -s turtle_nt.phy -alrt 1000 -bb 1000 -nt AUTO
+    iqtree -s turtle_nt.phy -alrt 1000 -bb 1000 -mset GTR

+Here we use `-mset GTR` because GTR is almost always the best-fit model for such long alignment.
+It also helps to speedup the analysis.
+Hint: The above command will only use 1 thread, so that users on the cluster at the same time do not interfere with each other.
+If you however run this on your own laptop, then you might want to add `-nt AUTO` to further speedup the analysis.

+> **QUESTIONS:**
+>
-* Note down the best-fit model and its AIC/BIC scores.
+> * What is the best-fit model and its AIC/BIC scores?
-* Use a tree viewer program (e.g. FigTree) to visualize the resulting tree.
+> * Use a tree viewer program (e.g. FigTree) to visualize the resulting tree.
 Where is Turtle position in the tree?
 Does it agree with the analysis on `example.phy` done above?
+{: .tip}

-Now download a [partition NEXUS file](data/turtle_nt.nex) containing 248 genes for this Turtle data set.
+Now download a [partition NEXUS file](data/turtle_nt.nex) containing 248 genes for this Turtle data set, which looks like this:

+	#nexus
+	begin sets;
+	    charset ENSGALG00000000041.macse_DNA_gb = 1-498;
+	    charset ENSGALG00000000169.macse_DNA_gb = 499-1047;
+	...
+	    charset ENSGALG00000020605.macse_DNA_gb = 186499-187026;
+	end;

+This NEXUS file contains a  `SETS` block with `CharSet` commands to specify individual partitions.

 Perform an edge-linked partitioned analysis:

-    iqtree -s turtle_nt.phy -alrt 1000 -bb 1000 -spp turtle_nt.nex -nt AUTO
+    iqtree -s turtle_nt.phy -alrt 1000 -bb 1000 -spp turtle_nt.nex

 > **QUESTIONS:**
 >